antoniaat/Softuniada-2020/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.15.0 : Update now to use the updated search and slideshow selector
+* 3.15.1 : Update now if some settings do not appear to be working.